lk-geimfari/mimesis/README.rst

 Disclaimer
 ----------

-The creators of `Mimesis` do not hold themselves accountable for how you employ the library's functionalities or the data generated with it.
-Mimesis is designed to facilitate testing and with good intentions.
-Mimesis should not be used for illicit purposes.
+The creators of ``mimesis`` are not responsible for how you use the library or the data it generates.
+Mimesis is meant for testing purposes and should not be used for illegal activities.

 License
 -------